damianwalsh/damianwalsh.github.io/content/posts/creating-connections-with-music-and-technology/creating-connections-with-music-and-technology.md

 };
 ```
 ### Release template
-Finally, on the actual release pages, the visual design used to window-dress everything happening in the background draws inspiration from various diagrams illustrating both Baddeley and Hitch's Working Memory Model and the Zettelkasten concept discovered during research.
-Layouts adapt to variations in screen size and the type and number of memories displayed.
+Finally, on the actual release pages, the visual design draws inspiration from diagrams of both Baddeley and Hitch's Working Memory Model and the Zettelkasten concept.
+The layouts flexibly adapt to different screen sizes and memory content.
+When I browse my library now, each release page functions as a personalized record sleeve, offering cues that help trigger memories as I play the music.

 Examples of release pages with memory box feature: